 What Types of Tax Debt Are There?

-Most working Americans have a tax liability, which refers to the amount of taxes you owe to the government.
+Most working Americans have a tax liability, which refers to the amount of taxes they owe to the government.
 If the amount you’ve paid in taxes is less than the total amount you owe, that means you have tax debt.

 You can have debt related to federal income taxes or state taxes.
-Of the two, state tax debt is considered a more serious risk for the average taxpayer because it tends to last longer than federal tax debt.
+Of the two, state tax debt is often considered a more serious risk for the average taxpayer because it tends to last longer than federal tax debt.
 The IRS has a 10-year statute of limitations on collecting liability, but each state sets its own statute of limitations for tax collections – for some states, it can be up to 20 years.

 - Owing More Than Expected